When was the last time you thought about your sheets?

 While most are likely familiar with the benefits of organic food, it’s unlikely that many would know the difference between organic and non-organic cotton.
-Cotton is a crop just like any of the fruits and vegetables you eat, and choosing to only use organic cotton sheets in your home can have some incredible, lasting benefits – both for your family, and the planet.
+But cotton is a crop just like any of the fruits and vegetables you eat.
+And choosing to only use organic cotton sheets in your home can have some incredible, lasting benefits – both for your family, and the planet.

 Ready to learn more?
 Here’s a look at the top 5 reasons you need to be sleeping on organic sheets:

 1. Organic Cotton Reduces Exposure to Harmful Chemicals

 Non-organic cotton crops are a booming corporate empire.
 And to protect their investment, factory farms rely heavily on pesticides and insecticides, spraying their cotton crops with impunity.
 In fact, reports show that nearly 25% of all the insecticides used on earth are used exclusively on cotton crops.

 In addition, many non-organic cotton manufacturers use various chemicals to treat their sheets before their final sale to the consumer.
 Meaning the linens you bring home and rest your head on at night may be covered in toxins such as formaldehyde, bleaching agents, chlorinated and brominated flame retardants, and more.

 However, organic cotton sheets are made from cotton using none of these synthetic, toxic pesticides or chemicals.
 Instead, organic cotton farmers use natural pest repellants such as crushed tea leaves.
 With organic sheets, you know that when you lay yourself or your baby down at night that your body is going to remain toxin free.